 A student who wishes to reduce, but not entirely eliminate, his or her credit load may drop a course.
-The following policies apply:
+Students may drop a course or courses online via Trojan Web Express, or submit a request in the Record's Office.